 A key piece of advice we urge everyone to follow is to undertake regular and thorough hand washing.
 This is the most practical way you can safeguard against infection.

-- The Government has told all of us to stay at home unless absolutely necessary.
+- The Government has told all of us to stay at home as much as possible.

 - Keep in touch using remote technology such as phone, internet, and social media